 Of course some religions have been started as scams to make money and they are quite often successful at achieving that goal.
 Sometimes far more than they ever expected.
 Some religions begin quite sincerely and then become scams as well.

 Human beings want to feel as though they belong to something larger than their individual selves.
 They like being around people of like mind and common beliefs.
 So they will gravitate to religions that seem to offer them this comradery and sense of belonging.
 Many people like being told what to think, how to dress, how to eat, how to act.
-These people are quite often lacking in direction, depressed, alienated or are fearful and are attracted to authoritarian religions and feel more secure and guided in them.
-Some people just want to be a part of a group that they can identify with or that gives them good business or political contacts.
+These people are quite often attracted to authoritarian religions and feel more secure and guided in them.
+Some people just want to be a part of a group that they can identify with or that gives them good business or political connections.
 Some people genuinely want to experience the same enlightenment that the enlightened one experienced so they join that religion in hopes of learning the way.